koreymacdougall/config_files/notes/cheatsheet.md

     tag - tags an image to a name (local or registry)
 # FLASH
     - can use lightspark, available as standalone and broswer extensoin
+# GIT
+    - to sync a forked, local repo, can use the rebase command, which will avoid the ugly merge commit added when doing a normal pull.
+        - git pull --rebase <remote name> <branch name>
 # METADATA
 ## mp3 files
   - strip with id3lib